B. Jack Pan

 · Minor: Global Sustainability

 · Ph.D.
-Thesis work, with a focus on understanding meltwater characteristics and their optical features in Antarctic coastal oceans/fjord ecosystems, how meltwater impacts phytoplankton community composition, and its long-term effects over the Antarctic shelf.
+Dissertation focuses on understanding meltwater characteristics and their optical features in Antarctic coastal oceans/fjord ecosystems, utilizing machine learning techniques and big-data approaches to understand the impact of environmental change on phytoplankton community composition, and its long-term effects over the Antarctic shelf.

 · Researched the feasibility of utilizing multiple satellite sensors to detect and monitor treated wastewater plumes during Hyperion Wastewater Treatment Plant and Orange Counties Sanitation District’s diversion events.